biotite-dev/biotite/doc/tutorial/sequence.rst

 This example shows `NucleotideSequence` which is a subclass of the abstract base class `Sequence`.
 A `NucleotideSequence` accepts a list of strings, where each string can be 'A', 'C', 'G' or 'T'.
-Each of this letters is called a *symbol*.
+Each of these letters is called a *symbol*.

-In general the sequence implementation in Biopython allows for *Sequences of anything*.
-This means any (immutable an hadhable) Python object can be used as a symbol in a `Sequence`, as long as the object is part of the `Alphabet` of the particular `Sequence`.
+In general the sequence implementation in *Biopython* allows for *Sequences of anything*.
+This means any (immutable an hashable) *Python* object can be used as a symbol in a `Sequence`, as long as the object is part of the `Alphabet` of the particular `Sequence`.
 An `Alphabet` object simply represents a list of objects that are allowed to occur in a `Sequence`.
 The following